UI/UX Designer on Life Eater

 The UI was then handed off for an art and VFX pass to really give it that "haunted Shotcut" vibe.

 On my side, this involved exporting individual components using a standardised naming convention to make things easy for our developer (essentially, type_component_state_version.png).
 Luckily, converting the Illustrator file to Photoshop was straightforward, so our artist was able to directly work with the individual layers of the final mockup file.
-In future projects, I'll keep in mind to check with the leads what the asset pipeline might look like ahead of time; that way, if I know that someone else is going to be working with the original Illustrator or Photoshop files, I can ensure I'm categorising my layers in a more navigable way for someone else to work with.
+In future projects, I'll keep in mind to check with the leads what the asset pipeline might look like ahead of time; that way, I can ensure I'm grouping and naming layers in a navigable way, if we know an artist is going to be using the original Illustrator or Photoshop files later down the line.

 This is what the game looked like on release: